 TULM told Business Turkmenistan online outlet that the cargo was sent from the Turkmenbashi International Seaport to Kazakhstan’s Aktau port.
 The cargo will then be sent from Aktau by rail to Ningbo station in China.

-At the same time, the TULM dispatched the export cargo, consisting of raw cotton waste, by rail from Tejen Station to Ningbo Station in China.
+At the same time, the TULM dispatched the export cargo, consisting of cotton linters, by rail from Tejen Station to Ningbo Station in China.
 The container train, consisting of 42 40-foot containers, will travel 15-17 days before reaching its final destination.

 TULM OJSC is actively engaged in increasing road and rail freight traffic in Turkmenistan.
 In September-October this year, the company facilitated the road transportion of cargo from the Afghan city of Akina via the Lapis Lazuli corridor and delivery of a cargo from China to Turkmenistan via the North-South railway corridor through Kazakhstan.